STLVNUB/CloverGrower/README.md

-CloverGrower ( with some JrCs Enhancements)
+CloverGrower ( with some JrCs Enhancements )
 ============

-Simple compile Tool For Clover UEFI/bios OS X Booter
+Simple compile Tool For Clover UEFI/bios OS X Booter, suitable for Novice.

 Downloads, Compiles and makes package for Clover UEFI/bios bootloader by slice & company